onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Rise, rise, stigmergic brain
 deshi basara - the chant from the dark knight rises

-God is the all-encompassing and farthest-reaching cognitive light cone

 FAQ: how will this play out?
 Refer to roadmap